damar-wicaksono/damarginal-xyz/_projects/wd41-thesis.md

 I've sent the thesis to the doctoral school administration of EPFL few of days before Christmas holidays began, the day before the deadline, and the day I'm flying home to Indonesia.
-The impeccable Swiss Post [^SwissPost] was to thank for this.
+I had the impeccable Swiss Post [^SwissPost] to thank for this.
 Speaking of how things are perfectly aligned every once in a while.

 I couldn't be happier with the jury composition: